-It is our fundamental belief that people want better connections with each other, be it at work, home, school or with friends.
+It is our fundamental belief that people want better connections with each other at work, home, school, and with friends.
 Our hectic lives and reliance on social media have made meaningful connections more challenging than ever.

 Our CLRS approach provides a way to build those connections quickly.
 This approach has many benefits.

 After only 30 minutes, I feel inspired and connected. . . and I discovered there is a lot of power in just being curious.

 Just want to let you know we had our first circle on Friday morning before we started class and it went very well.
 I explained what we’re doing and the kids got right into it right away.
 A few of them that rarely speak opened up big time and I understood what made them tick because they were talking about relationships at home how that affects them at school.
 They also talked about their frustration with other kids bullying them.
 I have been with these students for 6 months and I’d never known this.
 Thank you for showing me a new way to really connect with my students!

 The students who participate in our school circles have matured and learned to respect others as well as themselves.
 It is clear that those who provide mentorship are passionate about ensuring our students develop the skills required to live healthy lives and make positive contributions to the community.
 Though our teachers and staff are also devoted to similar principles, we are blessed to collaborate with you as we seek to provide a safe environment where children are loved and are given the opportunity to learn and grow.

 Ethan's Personal Journey

 Over the course of two years, I’ve been able to overcome challenges in my life, like facing myself and looking at who I want to be, and then changing my life so that I can achieve that and be a better person.

 - I’ve also overcome my urge to use drugs.